blbadger/blbadger.github.io/clifford-attractor.md

 Discrete differential systems are recurrence relations: a point's next position is entirely determined by its current position according to the equation system given.
 In contrast, both a point's next position almost entirely determines its current position alone, and only the direction of change is influenced by the given equation system.

-I call Euler maps with large $\Delta t$ values to be 'semicontinuous' because they represent a balance between recurrence relations and (approximately) continuous maps: a point's next position depends on both its current position as well as on the equation system's output for that step.
+One can think of Euler maps with large $\Delta t$ values to be 'semicontinuous' because they represent a balance between recurrence relations and (approximately) continuous maps: a point's next position depends on both its current position as well as on the equation system's output for that step.

-### Semicontinuous maps share features of both continuous discrete differential systems

 As is the case for continuous systems (and unlike that for discrete systems), one can trace a point's path using a vector plot on a semicontinuous map.
 On the other hand, semicontinuous maps of dissipative nonlinear equations may be fractal, as is the case for discrete maps.